hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/teams.html.md

 team and its membership on the Teams page.
 Non-members have read-only access;
 they cannot generate a team API token, for instance.
 * When a team is set to "Secret", only team members and organization owners can read a team and its membership.
-This is the default setting. <!-- permissions -->
+This is the default setting.

+[permissions-citation]: #intentionally-unused---keep-for-maintainers

 To simplify workspace administration, we recommend making most (or all) teams visible.
 Secret teams should only have [organization-level permissions](./permissions.html#organization-level-permissions), since workspace admins can't manage permissions for teams they can't view.